Annamaria Orla-Bukowska

-Rethinking Poles and Jews
+Biography

+In 1982 she graduated in English philology from the Southern Illinois University at Carbondale.
+In 1995 she obtained Ph.D. upon the thesis supervised by Zdzisław Mach.

+Her general field of research is genocide and its social consequences as well as majority–minority relations.
+Her interests include also institutionalized inequality, religious, cultural, social and political so-called “Polish-Jewish” relations from the 19th century, the shtetl, Galicia, the Holocaust, the role of non-governmental organizations in post-communist Poland, sociology of emotions – the positive consequences of negative emotions for collective identity, Jehovah's Witnesses during the communist era in the Polish People's Republic.

+Annamaria Orla-Bukowska is a 2004 Yad Vashem Fellow.

 Annamaria Orla-Bukowska is the co-author of Rethinking Poles and Jews: Troubled Past, Brighter Future, the 2007 book produced in collaboration with Robert Cherry of Brooklyn College and published in English as well as in Polish under the title Polacy i Żydzi – kwestia otwarta (pictured).
 It consists of a series of essays devoted to the subject of the Holocaust in Poland; one of the first books to address the negative assumptions and anti-Polish bias in the Holocaust literature.
 The book was described by Michael C. Steinlauf as "a ray of light amidst the acrimonious and generally uninformed polemics" and by Deborah Lipstadt as "a series of essays that pierce the stereotypes which have obscured historical reality".